robbobfrh84/palm-ai-app/README.md

 # palm-ai-app
-An application build using the PaLM API
+An application build using the PaLM API.

 # Development
 - `npm install`